windhamdavid/Zoidberg/README.md

 expression solving.
 To the best of its abilities, Zoidberg will attempt to respond with a humanized, textual version of the answer.

-An ideal solution is "Jane has 6 balloons" instead of "6" or "6 balloons".
+An ideal solution is "David has 6 balloons" instead of "6" or "6 balloons".

 ## Learning
 Arguably the most important part of the Zoidberg model is the ability to learn